6 questions students should ask about checking accounts

 Checking accounts can be valuable money management tools for students, but there are a lot of different options.
 Ask these six questions to help decide which checking account is right for you.

-Opening your first checking account is an important step.
-It can help you take control of your money when you land your first job or you want to spend some graduation money without carrying around a bunch of cash.
-A checking account is a secure and convenient way to access your money and can also help you practice good spending habits.
+As a young person, you may already have a savings account, but opening your first checking account is also an important step.
+Checking accounts are a good place to put your money for everyday needs.
+It can help you take control of your money when you land your first job or if you want to spend some graduation money without carrying around a bunch of cash.
+It's a secure and convenient way to access your money and using one can help you practice good spending habits.

-But with all the features and rewards out there, how do you know you’re making the best choice for you?
-It’s important to understand all your options — and read the fine print — before you choose a checking account.
+But with all the features and rewards out there, how do you know which a checking account is the best choice for you?
+It’s important to understand all your options — and read the fine print — before you choose.

 Below are six questions you should consider before opening a student checking account.